People in Fjallraven jackets guiding sled dogs across snowy terrain under a clear sky, showcasing winter expedition clothing.

 Participants do not need previous dog-sled experience, but they do need to turn up ready to learn.
 Training typically covers dog-handling basics, working with a musher, cold-weather routines, and the fundamentals of staying comfortable and safe in low temperatures.

 Clothing is part of the preparation, but it is best thought of as a system: base layers to manage moisture, insulating layers to trap warmth, and shells to handle wind.
-If you want to see the sort of layers people build around, our Fjällräven collections are a useful reference point, including men’s Fjällräven jackets built for winter travel and women’s Fjällräven jackets for cold conditions.
+If you want to see the sort of outerwear this kind of layering is built around, our Fjällräven jackets range and latest coats and jackets collection are both useful reference points.

 A Taste of Polar: Tom’s 90 km story

-Tom Jacques-Milner wearing full protective Fjallraven gear With dog sled in the Frozen Arctic
+Tom Jacques-Milner in full Fjällräven winter gear beside a dog sled on the frozen Arctic tundra.

-Fjällräven Polar follows a group of adventurers from around the world on a 300 km dog-sled journey across Arctic Scandinavia, showing what careful preparation and teamwork can achieve.
+Fjällräven Polar follows a group of applicants on a 300 km dog-sled route across Arctic Scandinavia, showing how preparation and teamwork shape the experience.

-We will document Tom’s journey, showcasing a side of Fjällräven that most customers never see firsthand.
-That commitment to real-world experience is part of what keeps the Swedish brand credible, regardless of trends.
+We will document Tom’s journey, showing a side of Fjällräven that many customers never see first-hand.
+That link to real outdoor use is part of what keeps the brand credible, regardless of trends.

 What participants take home